hug33k/Quoter/README.md

 ![](misc/logo.png)

-> What did you just said ?
+> What did you just say ?

 A Slack integration to show quotes